Causes of the Holodomor: Repressions for collecting memories of Holodomor

+"being hostile to the Soviet authorities in the period 1930-1933, [...] wrote a diary of counter-revolutionary content, in which she condemned the actions of the Communist Party in organising collective farms in the USSR and described the difficult material conditions of workers".

 Consequence of collectivization

 While a complex task, it is possible to group some of the causes that contributed to the Holodomor.
 They have to be understood in the larger context of Stalin's "social revolution from above" that took place in the Soviet Union at the time.

 Agrotechnological failures

 Historian Stephen G. Wheatcroft lists four problems Soviet authorities ignored that would hinder the advancement of agricultural technology and ultimately contributed to the famine: